rcls/gpsfreak/README.md

 GPS _freak_ is a flexible, programmable, high-accuracy, low-jitter, frequency generator, using GPS as a reference.

-The outputs are a total of 5 SMA connectors, with 4 separately programmable frequencies derived from 2 PLLs.
+There are 5 outputs via 5 SMA connectors, with 4 separately programmable frequencies derived from 2 PLLs.

 The outputs are driven by a Texas Instruments LMK05318b clock generator, and a